Propranolol (Oral route)

 Precautions While Using This Medicine:

-It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly and to check for unwanted effects. .
+It is very important that your doctor check your or your child's progress at regular visits to make sure this medicine is working properly and to check for unwanted effects. .

 Propranolol may cause heart failure in some patients.
-Check with your doctor right away if you are having chest pain or discomfort; dilated neck veins; extreme fatigue; irregular breathing; an irregular heartbeat; shortness of breath; swelling of the face, fingers, feet, or lower legs; weight gain; or wheezing.
+Check with your doctor right away if you or your child are having chest pain or discomfort, dilated neck veins, extreme fatigue, irregular breathing, an irregular heartbeat, shortness of breath, swelling of the face, fingers, feet, or lower legs, weight gain, or wheezing.

 Make sure any doctor or dentist who treats you knows that you are using this medicine.
 Do not stop taking this medicine before surgery without your doctor's approval.